Will I ever sleep again?

 Aside from the sleek design of the SNOO, one benefit is the ability to purchase the brand's Leg Risers.
 These can help ease a reflux baby or assist with congestion.
 The SNOO is also smaller in size and closely resembles a bassinet.
 So if your space is smaller or you prefer to have your baby sleep right next to your bed, the SNOO might be a better fit for your family.
 Another benefit of the SNOO is that your purchase includes three swaddles ($96 value).
 One less thing to add to your Poppylist baby registry!
 And finally, it's worth mentioning the stellar reputation and cult-like following of SNOO parents.
 It's reputable and backed by hundreds of thousands of parents— so you can feel confident that your chances of liking it are pretty high.

-A significant drawback to the SNOO is that it never stops rocking, even when your baby is fully asleep.
+On the contrary, one drawback to the SNOO is that it doesn't stop rocking, even when your baby is fully asleep.
 The SNOO's baseline level includes a gentle rocking motion that keeps your baby moving all night long, and there's no option to turn this off without turning off the entire SNOO.
-In addition, this means that the white noise stops.
-So, we often found ourselves using the SNOO without motion and a separate sound machine inside our bedroom.
-You might be wondering— do the SNOO features work without the swaddle?
-And unfortunately, no. The SNOO swaddles have clips on the sides that must be connected for the motion and white noise to start.
+And when you turn off the SNOO, the white noise will stop too.
+So sometimes we found ourselves using the SNOO just as the bassinet, without utilizing any of the features.
+Finally, the SNOO swaddles have clips on the sides that must be connected for the motion and white noise to start.

 Zoey Inside the SNOO.
 See swaddle clips.